-This is the only event in Europe that brings together (currently) shortlisted workplaces all in one room.
+This is the only event in Europe that brings together winners and finalists all in one room.
 We find out the winners and highly commended companies on January 23, 2020.

 You will be able to learn from best-in-class engagement programmes across a wide range of companies and sectors and understand what pitfalls to avoid along the way.
 Whilst hearing from world-class thought leaders and the ability to network with industry colleagues.